Service Definitions

 }

-Nette DI provides us with exceptionally rich expression capabilities, allowing us to articulate almost anything.
-In configuration files, we can use parameters:
+Nette DI provides an exceptionally rich expression language, through which we can define almost anything.
+In configuration files, we can thus use parameters:

 # parameter